ggalmazor/bender/README.md

 Route handlers in Bender are supposed to always return a [Response](https://github.com/ggalmazor/bender/blob/master/src/main/java/com/buntplanet/bender/Response.java) object.
 [Response](https://github.com/ggalmazor/bender/blob/master/src/main/java/com/buntplanet/bender/Response.java) instances can be retrieved from the input [Request](https://github.com/ggalmazor/bender/blob/master/src/main/java/com/buntplanet/bender/Request.java) object.

-As all handlers are Function<[Request](https://github.com/ggalmazor/bender/blob/master/src/main/java/com/buntplanet/bender/Request.java),[Response](https://github.com/ggalmazor/bender/blob/master/src/main/java/com/buntplanet/bender/Response.java)> instances, filter chains should be implemented by the user with function decorators that could stop the chain by returning a [Response](https://github.com/ggalmazor/bender/blob/master/src/main/java/com/buntplanet/bender/Response.java) object or by returning the [Response](https://github.com/ggalmazor/bender/blob/master/src/main/java/com/buntplanet/bender/Response.java) object of the decorated Function.
+As all handlers are Function<[Request](https://github.com/ggalmazor/bender/blob/master/src/main/java/com/buntplanet/bender/Request.java),[Response](https://github.com/ggalmazor/bender/blob/master/src/main/java/com/buntplanet/bender/Response.java)> instances, filter chains should be implemented by the user with function decorators that could stop the chain by not calling the decorated handler Function.

 It is intended that as much of the state as posible to be immutable.